Reichswehr: Founding

-On 9 November 1918, at the beginning the German Revolution that led to the collapse of the German Empire and the flight of Emperor Wilhelm II, a republic was proclaimed from Berlin.
-The next day, German Chancellor Friedrich Ebert and General Wilhelm Groener, acting in the name of the Supreme Army Command, concluded the Ebert-Groener Pact.
-In it Groener assured Ebert of the loyalty of the armed forces, and in return Ebert promised that the government would take prompt action against leftist uprisings, call a national assembly, keep the military command within the professional officer corps and, most importantly, retain the military’s traditional status as ‘state within a state’ – that is, it would continue to be largely independent of the civilian government.
+On 9 November 1918, at the beginning of the German Revolution that led to the collapse of the German Empire and the flight of Emperor Wilhelm II, a republic was proclaimed from Berlin.
+The next day, German Chancellor Friedrich Ebert and General Wilhelm Groener, acting in the name of the Supreme Army Command, concluded the Ebert–Groener Pact.
+In it Groener assured Ebert of the loyalty of the armed forces, and in return Ebert promised that the government would take prompt action against leftist uprisings, call a national assembly, keep the military command within the professional officer corps and, most importantly, retain the military's traditional status as 'state within a state' – that is, it would continue to be largely independent of the civilian government.

 As part of the Armistice of 11 November 1918, the new German government agreed to the speedy evacuation of occupied territories.
 The withdrawal on the western front began on 12 November and by 17 January 1919 the areas on the west bank of the Rhine were free of German military forces.
 The task was then to gradually disarm the units of the Imperial Army which still numbered several million soldiers.
-This was done at previously designated demobilization sites, usually the respective home garrisons.
-For the regiments with garrisons on the west bank of the Rhine, demobilization sites were designated in the interior of the Reich.
+This was done at previously designated demobilisation sites, usually the respective home garrisons.
+For the regiments with garrisons on the west bank of the Rhine, demobilisation sites were designated in the interior of the Reich.